NCAR/CAM-chem/docs/jupyter_notebook_examples/plot_map_basic_co.md

 # Script aims to:
 # - Load a netCDF file
 # - Extract one variable: CO
-# - Create contour plot of variable as world map with coastlines
+# - Create contour plot as a world map with coastlines
 # - Add axes labels
 # - Add grid lines
 ```